Coordinator: Kathy Walsh C-TAGME

 Basic Science Clinical and basic science faculty present a monthly basic science conference as part of a two-year curriculum.

 Anatomy Conference An anatomy conference includes presentations on surgical approaches to treatment and cadaver dissection.
 Residents will also have the opportunity to attend hands-on conferences throughout the year that include equipment, such as saw bones and joint implants.
 Special conferences include weekly sessions covering x-ray and trauma

 Orthopaedic Journal Club Residents, attending physicians, our senior research scientist all participate in a monthly Journal Club.
 The group reviews current and classic articles usually from the JBJS emphasizing scientific design, analysis methods and results.

-Research is an important aspect of orthopaedic training.
+Research is an important aspect of orthopedic training.
 All residents are required to complete, present at at national meetings and submit an abstract for publication while in the program.
 Time, funding, space and faculty support is provided.
 The department has a Senior Research Scientist to enhance the department's efforts in biomechanical research.
-Research projects are presented at the Annual Akron Combined Orthopaedic Surgery Research Day and AGMC's Scientific Session.
+Research projects are presented at the Annual Akron Combined Orthopedic Surgery Research Day and AGMC's Scientific Session.
 Presentations at other local, regional and national meetings are fully supported.

 Senior Talks Day Each June, clinical activities are suspended for a half-day.
 Residents and attendings convene off campus for a half-day program of senior resident presentations.

 Annual Meetings All residents (PGY-2 - PGY-5) attend two out of town conferences per year.